nsipplswezey/nsipplswezey.github.io/_posts/2017-12-17-VoltAGE-The-Camera-Pt.-7.md

 We're going to set those ideas aside, and just focus on getting up and running on Android.

 ### Brief Note
 This is going to be a longer post(or series of posts) in that what was covered for iOS in 5-6 smaller chunks is going to get a faster and looser treatment here.
 Additionally, the Android side of react-native-camera is factored into more classes, and things appear to be a bit more verbose on the Java side.
 All this is to say, if you're reading this closely to follow along in technical detail, you're more likely to be getting a quick gist of it all by scanning the code snippets in the posts.
 I'm going to throw in links to the actual commits to our fork of react-native-camera and VoltAGE, as a more enduring reference technical reference in context.
 Additionally, you can assume that I won't be linking any breaking commits.
-Additionally, I think it's worth noting that these blog posts represent a cleaned up more linnear approach to building out these features, which emerged from a much more typical non-linnear discovery, coding and debugging process which has been smoothed out into a more linnear flow.
+Additionally, I think it's worth noting that these blog posts represent a cleaned up more linnear approach to building out these features, which emerged from a much more typical non-linnear discovery, coding and debugging process.

 ## Let's get to it
 Since we haven't touched the Android side of our application, let's get it running with a fresh clone of VoltAGE.
-At this point in time, our most recent commit is https://github.com/nsipplswezey/VoltAGE/commit/2e7b2763bd5c3bb52fc90305c65b98e59b911ab6
+At this point in time, our project repository looks like https://github.com/nsipplswezey/VoltAGE/tree/2e7b2763bd5c3bb52fc90305c65b98e59b911ab6 and our fork of react-native-camera is https://github.com/nsipplswezey/react-native-camera/tree/ecd0a232e33108b1211d0dff5fe128a039db06d4.

 ```
 git clone https://github.com/nsipplswezey/VoltAGE.git